yashanand-coditas/SQL-Assignment-db_retail_mart/SQL-Assignment-Basic/Ananlysis-Inference-baisc.md

 ---
 #### 11.Active Customers
--The total number of customers who have made at least one purchase reveals the breadth of our customer base and can inform customer retention strategies.
+- The total number of customers who have made at least one purchase reveals the breadth of our customer base and can inform customer retention strategies.

 ---
 #### 12.High-Spending Customers